opnfv/sdnvpn/docs/release/scenarios/os-odl-bgpvpn/scenario.description.rst

 References
 ==========

-For more information on the OPNFV Fraser release, please visit https://www.opnfv.org/software
+For more information on the OPNFV latest stable release, please visit https://www.opnfv.org/software